Last Modified: 6/29/2021

 Business: Part A, Part B

 A: Per Medicare guidelines, claims must be filed with the appropriate Medicare claims processing contractor no later than 12 months (one calendar year) after the date of service (DOS).
-Claims must be processed (paid or denied/rejected) by Medicare in order to be considered filed/submitted.
+Claims must be processed (paid or denied/rejected) by Medicare to be considered filed/submitted.
 Claims with missing, invalid or incomplete information that prevents Medicare from processing them, also known as “returned to provider/RTPs” (Part A) and “return unprocessable claims/RUCs” (Part B), are NOT considered filed/submitted.
 RUCs and RTPs must be corrected and resubmitted for processing.
 Claims submitted after one calendar year from the DOS will be denied or rejected.

 For all claims: